harindup/ideamart/README.md

 -------------------
 * USSD session handler with support for custom sessions stores.
 * An in-memory USSD session store with built-in garbage collection.
-* An SMS queue with auto request rate throttling and auto-retrying.
+* An SMS queue with built-in request rate throttling and auto-retrying.

 LICENSE
 -------